What Is Delrin(POM)? - FOW Mould

 Basic Definition Of Delrin

-Polyoxymethylene (POM), more commonly known as acetal or its branded name Delrin®, is a semi-crystalline engineering-grade thermoplastic widely used to create highly precise parts.
+Delrin®, also known as polyoxymethylene (POM) or acetal homopolymer, is a semi-crystalline, engineering-grade thermoplastic widely used create highly precise parts.

 Its molecular structure consists of repeating oxymethylene units (-CH₂O-), which endow it with high crystallinity and outstanding physical characteristics.